Cineuropa – The best of European Cinema (clickable heading)

 – The promotion of culture as a vital part of the EU’s external relations.

-Eureka Audiovisuel / European Audiovisual Observatory
+Eureka Audiovisuel / European Audiovisual Observatory (clickable heading)

 The European Audiovisual Observatory is the only centre of its kind to gather and circulate information on the audiovisual industry in Europe.
 The Observatory is a European public service body with 36 member States and the European Community, represented by the European Commission.
 It owes its origins to Audiovisual Eureka and operates within the legal framework of the Council of Europe.
-It works alongside a number of partner organisations, professional organisations from within the industry and a wide network of correspondents.
+It works alongside some partner organisations, professional organisations from within the industry and a wide network of correspondents.

 Eurimages is the Council of Europe fund for the co-production, distribution and exhibition of European cinematographic works.